 com_google_test_ANDROID, and realtime data (if enabled) would be

 Tables contain a standard set of Crashlytics data in addition to any custom Crashlytics keys defined by the developers.

 Each row in a table represents an error the app encountered.

 The columns in a table are identical for fatal and non-fatal errors.
+If Crashlytics BigQuery streaming export is enabled, then the realtime table will have the same columns as the batch table.
 The columns within the export are listed below.